Resolving the "Wiregrass" Problem

 Producer (answer 3): It is an old crop field that has gone back to grass.
 We have not done anything to it for as long as I can remember, but graze cattle on it.

 Consultant: That sounds like conditions Oldfield three-awn thrives in.
-You can send in a sample of the plants for us to identify or look up "Oldfield three-awn" in the Plant Image Gallery on the Noble Foundation Web site and see if the pictures look like what you observed.
+You can send in a sample of the plants for us to identify or look up "Oldfield three-awn" in the Plant Image Gallery on the Noble Research Institute Web site and see if the pictures look like what you observed.